Top UK court denies Julian Assange permission to appeal US extradition | DW | 14.03.2022

 Assange founded WikiLeaks in 2006, and drew the ire of Washington by releasing information allegedly obtained by US soldier Chelsea Manning from the US Department of Defense in 2010.
 The data famously included a recording of a US military helicopter firing at civilians in Baghdad.

-Assange's fate prompted outrage from Reporters Without Borders and many other free speech groups from across the world, with Nils Melzer, UN special rapporteur on torture, accusing the US of trying to "criminalize investigative journalism."
-Melzer also publicly accused Stockholm police of changing the accuser's testimony so it would appear as if a rape has taken place.
+Assange's fate prompted outrage from Reporters Without Borders, and many other free speech groups from across the world, with Nils Melzer, UN special rapporteur on torture, accusing the US of trying to "criminalize investigative journalism."
+Melzer also publicly accused Stockholm police of changing the accuser's testimony so that it would appear as if a rape had taken place.
 The UN official also said Assange was exhibiting symptoms of "psychological torture" during his prolonged detainment.

-Assange has continued to fight US extradition from the UK custody, with a lower court ruling that he should not be extradited because his mental health problems might put him at a risk of suicide in the US.
+Assange has continued to fight US extradition from the UK custody, with a lower court ruling that he should not be extradited because his mental health problems might put him at a risk of suicide in the United States.
 But this ruling war overturned by a higher court in December.

-Now, the UK's Supreme Court denied his option to appeal because "that application did not raise an arguable point of law" according to a spokesperson.
+Now, the United Kingdom's Supreme Court denied his option to appeal because "that application did not raise an arguable point of law" according to a spokesperson.

-If the extradition decision is ratified by the UK's home secretary, Assange's team has the option of trying to challenge it via a judicial review.
+If the extradition decision is ratified by the United Kingdom's home secretary, Assange's team has the option of trying to challenge it via a judicial review.
 The 50-year-old could also take his case to the European Court of Human Rights.

 dj/aw (AP, Reuters, AFP)